-For both Local Conversations and Active Communities practitioners, the uncertainty about the pandemic and the increased hardship for residents due to the pandemic were seen as the most significant barriers to projects returning to normal operations as they were emerging from the last round of government restrictions.
+For both Local Conversations and Active Communities practitioners, the uncertainty about the pandemic and the increased hardship for residents due to the pandemic were seen as Assessing the impact of participation in People's Health Trust's programmes 6 the most significant barriers to projects returning to normal operations as they were emerging from the last round of government restrictions.
 Other significant barriers highlighted by practitioners across the two programmes were the difficulty carrying out outreach and engagement, and recent changes that took place in the community.